-Brief history of the SP
+A brief history of the SP

-These two sides of the SP’s work – within and outside of elected representative bodies – are never treated as separate or seen as in conflict with each other.
+In a fragmented political landscape, with many new political parties, and a domination of neoliberal politics, the party fell back to nine seats in 2021 – however it did become the largest left-wing party in the Dutch Parliament.
+The two sides of the SP’s work – within and outside of elected representative bodies – are never treated as separate or seen as in conflict with each other.
 Elected representatives at local, regional and national level remain committed activists.